Ready to create your cyber security roadmap (aka IT security roadmap)? You may be wondering how to get started.

 Why Is a Cyber Security Roadmap Important?

-The cybersecurity industry is becoming increasingly complex making it difficult to stay on top of everything that’s going on in the field.
+Cyber security for beginners is an increasingly complex industry.
+This makes it difficult to stay on top of everything that’s going on in the field.

-An IT security roadmap helps by providing a visual representation of how your goals fit into the larger organization’s goals, as well as give you milestones on how and when to achieve them.
+An IT security roadmap helps by providing a visual representation of how your goals fit into the larger organization’s goals.
+You’re giving yourself milestones on how and when to achieve them.

 It helps you decide your education